 When compared to cheaper mega zooms, this one has very little lens rattling, and the lens’s weight prevents it from completely dislodging itself from the camera while you’re attempting to take a picture with it.
 In addition, Canon installed a framing help button on the lens barrel.
 Pressing this button retracts the lens, allowing you to locate your objects even if they have moved beyond the frame.
 When you let off the controller, the view will return to where it was before.

 The SX510 HS differs from other cameras in this class because its power source is not AA-size batteries.
-You will receive a compact rechargeable lithium-ion battery in its place, saving you both space and weight while providing a battery life that is at the very least satisfactory.
+Instead, you will receive a compact rechargeable lithium-ion battery in its place, saving you both space and weight while providing a battery life that is satisfactory at the very least.
 Even though it is rated for 250 photos, take in mind that the battery life will decrease if you do things such as use the zoom lens frequently, increase the screen brightness, shoot continually, record videos, or any combination of these activities.

 Canon PowerShot SX510 HS Specifications